nvim-lua/kickstart.nvim/README.md

 ### Python Devbox

 Prepare your python development environment in container.
-This devbox contains neovim with kickstarter.nvim config This will have all the plugins in kickstart.nvim installed in it.
-I have added python debug support and neotree as extra
+This devbox contains neovim with kickstarter.nvim config I have added python debug support and neotree as extra

 ```
 # Build your devbox image